Can I Appeal My Malpractice Lawsuit?

 What about Doctors?

-Doctors can have the same type of status question if they are called to testify as an expert witness.
+Medical professionals can have the same type of status question if they are called to testify as an expert witness to dispute medical malpractice claims.
 There are, in fact, two different categories of doctors based on training and experience.
 One type, an MD, is formerly known as an allopathic doctor, and the other type known as an osteopathic doctor, DO, have different degrees of status.
 Although the services that each performs may have no differences, an MD or allopathic doctor cannot be used as an expert witness to refute the decisions of an osteopathic doctor.
 This is a legal definition and one that most malpractice attorneys will be aware of if you work with them to file an appeal or a claim.

 Summary and Final Thoughts

-It is possible for a party in a malpractice lawsuit to file an appeal they are not in agreement with the court’s decision.
-However, it is vital that the “expert witness” that the attorneys bring to the hearing have the appropriate status to be able to refute the testimony of the witnesses on the other side or the medical and legal status of the defendant.
-The law offices of Cochran, Kroll, & Associates, P.C., has the expertise and experience to make sure that your case has the right witnesses in place to be successful.
-Contact our law firm at (1-866-MICH-LAW) 1-866-642-4529 to arrange for a free consultation.
+It is possible for a party or family members in a malpractice lawsuit to file an appeal to cover medical bills if they are not in agreement with the court’s decision.
+However, it is vital that the “expert witness” that the attorneys bring to the medical malpractice case hearing have the appropriate status to be able to refute the testimony of the witnesses on the other side or the medical and legal status of the defendant.
+The malpractice lawyers of Cochran, Kroll, & Associates, P.C., has the expertise and experience to make sure that your case has the right witnesses in place to be successful.
+Contact our law firm at (1-866-MICH-LAW) 1-866-466-9912 to arrange for a free consultation.